hyphacoop/handbook/co-operative.md

 ## About Us

-Hypha is a worker co-operative based in Toronto which helps organizations and communities redesign their relationships with digital technology.
-Our team of technologists, designers, and community organizers provide digital strategy and coaching, research, web and mobile design and development, and infrastructure deployment services.
+Hypha is a worker co-operative based in Toronto that collaborates with communities to build better relationships with technology.
+Our team of technologists, designers, and community organizers advise on sustainable practices, build capacity within organizations, and develop custom technologies to empower friends and neighbours – in the Great Lakes region and our virtual neighbourhoods.

 ## The Co-operative